ProjectOpenSea/SIPs/sip-template.md

 This is the suggested template for new SIPs.

-Note that an SIP number will be assigned by an editor.
+Note that a SIP number will be assigned by an editor.
 When opening a pull request to submit your SIP, please use an abbreviated title in the filename, `sip-draft_title_abbrev.md`.

 The title should be 44 characters or less.
 It should not repeat the SIP number in title, irrespective of the category.